apple/swift-nio/README.md

 ##### A Note on Blocking

-One of the important notes about [`ChannelPipeline`][cp]s is that they are not thread-safe.
+One of the important notes about [`ChannelPipeline`][cp]s is that they are thread-safe.
 This is very important for writing SwiftNIO applications, as it allows you to write much simpler [`ChannelHandler`][ch]s in the knowledge that they will not require synchronization.

 However, this is achieved by dispatching all code on the [`ChannelPipeline`][cp] on the same thread as the [`EventLoop`][el].
 This means that, as a general rule, [`ChannelHandler`][ch]s **must not** call blocking code without dispatching it to a background thread.
 If a [`ChannelHandler`][ch] blocks for any reason, all [`Channel`][c]s attached to the parent [`EventLoop`][el] will be unable to progress until the blocking call completes.